 Ketogenic Diet (Keto Diet)

-Ketosis can trigger hair loss via a deficiency of biotin and other nutrients in your body.
+Individuals following the keto diet risk going into a state of ketosis, which means the body uses fat, not carbs, as a fuel source.
+Ketosis leads to a variety of hair concerns due to a deficiency of biotin and other nutrients in your body.
 When you follow the keto diet, the biotin bioavailability increases, and your body consumes more biotin to produce energy via gluconeogenesis and amino acid metabolism.
 The result is a biotin deficiency.

 Are There Any Risks to Using Biotin?

 Accessing biotin through food sources or through supplements is unlikely to cause any risks or side effects.
 However, as noted with anticonvulsants, biotin supplements may pose an issue, so be sure to consult with your doctor or dermatologist to avoid any interaction between this prescription or any other current medications or health conditions.
 Women who are pregnant or nursing may also want to consult with a physician to ensure that they are getting enough biotin.

 Biotin is one of the many science-backed ingredients that we at Divi have incorporated into our products.
 If you are looking for a supplement to support hair and whole body health, Divi’s Hair Vitamins may promote overall hair and scalp health and may aid individuals who are experiencing hair loss or thinning and dull or fragile hair associated with a variety of hair concerns.
 Nourish your hair and scalp from the inside out and the outside in with our Healthy Hair Bundle where biotin is included with other helpful nutrients in both our Hair Vitamins and our Scalp Serum.